Ruth Doggett Terzaghi: Personal life

 Doggett Terzaghi met her husband, an Austrian geologist named Karl Von Terzaghi, in 1928.
 He was a professor of civil engineering at the Massachusetts Institute of Technology at the time (Ogilvie, 2003; Peck, 1993).
-The two grew closer as he helped her develop her thesis for her masters in geology (Peck, 1993).
+The two grew closer as he helped her develop her thesis for her master's degree in geology (Peck, 1993).
 They maintained correspondence after a brief dating phase, and kept their relationship even after Karl departed for Austria in 1929 (Karl & Rogers, 2013).
 They married each other in 1930, in absentia (i.e. when one member of the union is not present) by Cambridge (Karl & Rogers, 2013).
 Once the arrangements were complete, Terzaghi departed for France to travel with her new husband (Karl & Rogers, 2013).
 They reunited on June 7, thus embarking on their lifelong partnership in marriage and geological/ engineering research (Karl & Rogers, 2013).

-Their academic career began with a worldwide project campaign from 1930-1938 (Peck, 1993).
+Their academic career began with a worldwide project campaign from 1930 to 1938 (Peck, 1993).
 On September 5, 1936, Terzaghi gave birth to her first child, a boy whom they named Eric (Peck, 1993).
-Due to tensions regarding her husband’s work and the brewing war in Europe, Terzaghi returned to the U.S without her husband in 1938, so she could raise her son safely (Karl & Rogers, 2013).
+Due to tensions regarding her husband's work and the brewing war in Europe, Terzaghi returned to the U.S. without her husband in 1938, so she could raise her son safely (Karl & Rogers, 2013).
 Karl was obliged to stay, as a scandal in which a rival geologist attempted to discredit his work left him on damage control (Karl & Rogers, 2013).
 As well, he was being scouted by the Austrian-German war effort for assistance (Karl & Rogers, 2013).

 Following the war, Doggett Terzaghi engaged in many collaborations with her husband, primarily taking on an editorial role, while also engaging in her own independent work (Peck, 1993).

 In May 1941, they had their second child whom they named Margaret.
 (Peck, 1993; Rogers & Karl, 2013).